Copyright © 2001-25 Prem Kamble

 By grasping these two components of a rule, we can gain a deeper understanding of our subconscious rule book and the beliefs and biases that guide our behaviour.

 We can also compare our rule book to a computer program.
-A programmer designs the logic and codes it into a program, which consists of a set of instructions specifying "what to do when".
-The computer program includes instructions of the type "IF…THEN.." discussed earlier.
+A human (programmer) designs the logic and codes it into a program, which consists of a set of instructions specifying "what to do when".
+The computer program includes instructions of the type "IF...THEN.." discussed earlier.
 The program is then executed by the computer's Central Processing Unit (CPU), which follows the instructions without questioning, regardless of their accuracy, much like a mindless follower.

 Fig. 4: The Rule and the Conscious/Sub-conscious Mind